Canop/broot/website/docs/conf_file.md

 It can be used without explicit argument in which case it takes the selection (for example `:!focus` is equivalent to <kbd>ctrl</kbd><kbd>→</kbd>).

-It can be used with an argument, for example you can go to a specific place without leaving broot or navigating by typing ` fo /usr/bin` in the input then <kbd>enter</kbd>.
+It can be used with an argument, for example you can go to a specific place without leaving broot by typing ` fo /usr/bin` then <kbd>enter</kbd>.

 It serves as base for several built-in commands, like `:home` whose execution is `:focus ~` (`~` is interpreted in broot as the user home even on Windows).